krishnap25/mauve/README.md

 Note: `p` and `q` can be of different lengths, but it is recommended that they are the same length.

+## Contact
+The best way to contact the authors in case of any questions or clarifications is by raising an issue on GitHub.

 ## Contributing
 If you find any bugs, please raise an issue on GitHub.